 Townsend’s big-eared bats generally occur at low densities across their range.
 Long-term population trends are difficult to assess for most western populations because of the scarcity of adequate count data, the species’ dynamic roosting behavior, low detectability in acoustic surveys, and the use of multiple roosts under some conditions.
 In Washington, Townsend’s big-eared bats occur at scattered locations throughout the state.
 Long-term count data are available for only a small number of roosts.
 Their population size is probably relatively small, but their population trend may be stable.

-For worldwide distribution of this species and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Redlist.
+For maps of range-wide distribution and conservation status of this species, check out NatureServe Explorer and the International Union for Conservation of Nature Redlist.

 Sensitivity to climate change

 Townsend’s big-eared bat is found in a variety of habitats across much of the western United States, including in both dry and moist regions.
 Distribution appears to be linked to the presence of roosting sites (including hibernacula) with suitable temperatures and nearby foraging habitat.
 In Washington, roosts include caves, abandoned mines, old buildings, bridges, and concrete bunkers.
 Climate change impacts to this species are speculative.
 Increased occurrence of wildfire and insect and disease outbreaks and changes in precipitation patterns could negatively impact Townsend’s big-eared bats by altering or eliminating foraging habitat and drinking sources and reducing the suitability of hibernacula (through changes in humidity, temperature, and air movement).
 This species feeds largely on moths, making it sensitive to prey availability.
 Thus, reductions in moth abundance resulting from changes in precipitation or increased spraying for forest pests could negatively affect Townsend’s big-eared bat.
 In drier regions, periods of drought near maternity colonies could reduce reproductive output.

 Exposure to climate change